Play Gambits in OTB vs Online: What Changes?

 The best advice?

-Master a handful of flexible, sound gambits.
-Use them online to refine your tactical instincts.
-Then unleash them OTB for psychological warfare.
-Whether it’s a mouse click or a wooden knight, nothing quite compares to the thrill of sacrificing a pawn and launching a king hunt.
+Learn a few sound flexible gambits.
+Burnish your tactical instincts by using them online.
+Then unleash them OTB for mental gravy warfare.
+Whether through a mouse click or the maneuvering of wooden knights, nothing beats the feeling of sacrificing a pawn and going after an exposed king.

-So go ahead—embrace the chaos, online or offline.
-Just make sure you know what changes.
+So you know what, feel free to embrace the chaos — online or offline.
+Only make sure you really know what changes.